Coyaba River Garden and Museum

 Arawak Art © Leonardo

 There is also a reward for those visitors who make the effort to learn about the country's history because the incredible tropical gardens at the museum are a wonderful surprise.
 In fact, they are arguably the biggest attraction and possibly draw more visitors than the historical exhibits.
 The gardens are home to the gently-cascading Mahoe Falls.
 A lush, steamy garden complex, dotted with giant banyan and cedar trees, and natural springs and pools filled with koi fish and turtles, the Coyaba Gardens make for a wonderful daytrip for the entire family.
 If you bring along your swim suits you can climb the waterfall, which is particularly fun for kids.
-There is also a gift shop on site, where you can buy some choice local products such as carved figurines, coffee and rum.
+There is also a gift shop on site, where you can buy local products such as carved figurines, coffee and rum.